Thanks for emailing that article!

 Article by Robert M. Feldman, MD and Lauren S. Blieden, MD.

-Robert M. Feldman, MD is Professor and Chairman at the Ruiz Department of Ophthalmology and Visual Science, The University of Texas Medical School at Houston.
+Robert M. Feldman, MD is Professor, McGovern Medical School, Ruiz Department of Ophthalmology and Visual Sciences, University of Texas Health Sciences Center in Houston, Texas.

 Lauren S. Bleiden, MD is an Assistant Clinical Professor at the Alkek Eye Center, Cullen Eye Institute, Baylor College of Medicine, Texas Children's Hospital in Houston, Texas.

 This article appeared in the January 2014 issue of Gleams.Subscribe